noble/bleno/README.md

     var descriptor = new Descriptor({
         uuid: '2901',
-        value: 'value' // static value, must be of type Buffer or string if set });
+        value: 'value', // static value, must be of type Buffer or string if set
+        relativeHandle: 'ff' //optional add 'ff' to handle before adding this descriptor });

 __Events__